civictechsweden/civictech.se/_posts/2018-08-08-cloudcoop-en.md

   image: "/uploads/petter.png"
   text: I am a digital strategist and activist.
 Now a coordinator and co-founder of
-    Digidem Lab, earlier I started and ran a cooperative web agency for eight years and before that I was a proffessional demonstrator ;)
+    Digidem Lab, earlier I started and ran a cooperative web agency for eight years and before that I was a professional demonstrator ;)
   mail: petter@digidemlab.org
   organisation: Digidem Lab
   organisation-link: http://digidemlab.org